 Peter was treasurer of Great Yarmouth Borough Council before taking early retirement in 2000.
 Since then he has concentrated on researching and writing canal history.

-He is a member of the Managing Committee of the RCHS, a board member of the Pontcysyllte Aqueduct & Canal World Heritage Site, and planning officer for his local IWA Branch.
+He is a member of the Managing Committee of the RCHS, a board member of the Pontcysyllte Aqueduct & Canal World Heritage Site, planning officer for his local IWA Branch, and subject adviser to the U3A.
 Peter is a member of the Trust's Heritage Advisory Group.

 David Gibson, nominated by the Ramblers Association